What if you could transform your sexless marriage into one where you “make love” all the time?

 My bet is, if you asked the wives of those men, you’d get the same answer.

-2. A sexless marriage misses all those wonderful health benefits
+2. A sexless marriage misses out on many wonderful health benefits.

 Medical studies show that frequent sex helps us maintain youth, because it triggers more human growth hormone.